vhern026/FlawlessAbbeyTestAssignment/README.md

    * After placing the jug in the preview pane, click **Forget Note**.
    * The jug should vanish from the preview pane, the inventory, and the underlying Game Mode data while leaving other items intact.

-## Known Issues Update
-Viewport Zoom	Camera zoom lacks proper clamping and allows the user to zoom past the mesh.
-Viewport Rotation	logic is over-clamped, letting the model spin around a specific area; needs revised limits for full 360 degrees manipulation.

 ## Dialogue System

 ### **Interface**